odycy21/sampleweb/README.md

-MyWebsiteDesign1
-This is my website design one with parallax effect
+Sample website design with a parallax effect